dankelley/dankelley.github.io/_posts/2014-02-23-oce-translations.md

 Velocity
 {% endhighlight %}

-For some languages (especially Asian ones) it is best to send me a UTF-8 file with the translated phrases that I can copy and paste into the source files.
-For example, below is a screenshot showing a rough guess at Mandarin, which I found by using an onine translation engine.
+The easiest way to make things easy for me is to send a UTF-8 file with the translated phrases that I can copy and paste into the source files.
+For example, below is a screenshot showing a rough guess at Mandarin, which I found by using an onine translation engine; I entered them by copy-paste operations, because I have no idea how to produce such characters with keyboard chords.

 ![center]({{ site.url }}/assets/2012-02-21-translation-editor.png)